 Level 1, 2020

 I have been in the field of mental health since 2015.
 Initially, I worked as a Registered Behavior Technician with children and families impacted by Autism Spectrum Disorder.
 While in graduate school, I interned in both a private group practice and a PTSD recovery center.
 During this time, I saw a variety of presenting issues and worked with a diverse population of clients, as well as facilitated group therapy for trauma processing.
 Because I was educated in an APA accredited theological seminary, I am also equipped to integrate matters of faith or spirituality into sessions in a clinically responsible way.
-In addition to my professional trainings, I also have experience and clinical support in Internal Family Systems (IFS), Structural Family Therapy, and mindfulness based practices.
+The education and training that I am qualified under has all been through a trauma-informed, relational, and systemic perspective, which means that my clinical approach stretches beyond just your problems and considers themes, patterns, and structures that may have contributed to your pain.
+All of my clinical interventions and skills are drawn from evidence-based practice.
 I am a master level clinician with associate licensure (LAMFT-10728), which means that I am currently in the process of accruing experience and supervision towards independent licensure in Arizona.
-My clinical practice has been active for nearly two years and is supervised by Michaela Decker, LMFT (LMFT-15137).
+My business has been active for two years and is supervised by Michaela Decker, LMFT (LMFT-15137).